hsluv/hsluv-haxe/README.md

 - HPLuv: `hpluv_h:Float`, `hpluv_p:Float`, `hpluv_l:Float`

-To convert between color spaces, simply set the properties of the source color space, run the convesion methods, then read the properties from the target color space.
+To convert between color spaces, simply set the properties of the source color space, run the conversion methods, then read the properties from the target color space.

 Use the following methods to convert to and from RGB: